Shaun Anderson: Boston Red Sox

 The Boston Red Sox selected Anderson in the third round of the 2016 MLB draft, intending to use him as a starting pitcher, and he signed for a signing bonus of $700,000.
-The Red Sox assigned him to the Lowell Spinners of the Class A-Short Season New York-Penn League.
+The Red Sox assigned him to the Lowell Spinners of the Low–A New York-Penn League.
 Anderson pitched only 2 2/3 innings in 2016, giving up nine runs.
-He began the 2017 season with the Greenville Drive of the Class A South Atlantic League.
-The Red Sox promoted Anderson to the Salem Red Sox of the Class A-Advanced Carolina League in May.
+He began the 2017 season with the Greenville Drive of the Single–A South Atlantic League.
+The Red Sox promoted Anderson to the Salem Red Sox of the High–A Carolina League in May.

 San Francisco Giants

 On July 25, 2017, the Red Sox traded Anderson and Gregory Santos to the San Francisco Giants in exchange for Eduardo Núñez.
-The Giants assigned him to the San Jose Giants of the Class A-Advanced California League, where he finished the season.
+The Giants assigned him to the San Jose Giants of the High–A California League, where he finished the season.
 In 24 total games between Greenville, Salem-Keizer, and San Jose, with 23 of those being starts, Anderson posted a 9–6 record with a 3.44 ERA.
-Anderson began the 2018 season with the Richmond Flying Squirrels of the Class AA Eastern League.
+Anderson began the 2018 season with the Richmond Flying Squirrels of the Double–A Eastern League.
 He was selected to represent the Giants at the 2018 All-Star Futures Game.
-In July, the Giants promoted him to the Sacramento River Cats of the Class AAA Pacific Coast League.
+In July, the Giants promoted him to the Sacramento River Cats of the Triple–A Pacific Coast League.

 Anderson began the 2019 season with Sacramento, with whom he was 2-1 with a 3.76 ERA in 8 starts covering 38.1 innings in which he struck out 41 batters.
 The Giants promoted Anderson to make his major league debut on May 15 against the Toronto Blue Jays.
 His two hits in the game made him the first Giants pitcher since at least 1908 to have a multi-hit game with the bat in his first major league game.
 With the Giants in 2019 he was 3-5 with two saves and a 5.44 ERA in 28 games (16 starts) in which he pitched 96 innings.

 In 2020, Anderson was used exclusively out of the bullpen, appearing in 18 games.
 He had 18 strikeouts in 15 1/3 innings.